DodgyBadger/fetch_photos_from_discourse/README.md

 - `DISCOURSE_BASE_URL`: Your Discourse instance URL.
 - `DISCOURSE_API_KEY`: API key generated in the Discourse admin panel.
 - `DISCOURSE_API_USERNAME`: Username to use with the API.
-- `DISCOURSE_TAG`: Fetch images contained within thopics with this tag.
+- `DISCOURSE_TAG`: Fetch images contained within topics with this tag.
 - `FETCH_INTERVAL`: Time in minutes between image fetches (default: 60)
 - `IMAGE_LIMIT`: Maximum number of images to be stored at any time.
 If exceeded, oldest images will be removed.
 - `IMAGE_DIR`: Directory to store downloaded images.
 Only edit if you know what you are doing.